 Whip up this restaurant-style salsa for a quick and easy Cinco de Mayo party appetizer.
 It’s ready in about 5 minutes!
 Serve with your favorite tortilla chips and wow your guests with this fresh homemade salsa recipe.

-One taste of this restaurant-style salsa will have you kicking that store-bought stuff to the curb and realizing, homemade is the only way to go!
+One taste of this restaurant-style salsa will have you kicking that store-bought stuff to the curb and realizing that homemade is the only way to go!

-The base of this recipe uses canned, whole, peeled tomatoes for an easy, no-hassle prep.
-You can choose to use fire-roasted or San Marzano style for a little extra flavor.
+- Tomatoes.
+Canned, whole, peeled tomatoes are used because they are an easy, no-hassle prep.
+Use fire-roasted or San Marzano style for a little extra flavor.